zgorcsos/cubix-cloudnativev2-block6-homework/README.md

-# Fifth homework
+# Cloud-native requirements homework 1.

-The Helm Chart that you will use is called `spring-cubix-hw5`.
+The Helm Chart that you will use is called `spring-cubix-cn`.
 Use this for deploying to your cluster.